 - provide information to unions, to community groups and advisors, to employer organisations or employment law seminars.

-More information on mediation and how to access to the service can be found on the Department’s website or through the Service Centre on 0800 20 90 20.
+For more information on mediation and how to access to the service call the Service Centre on 0800 20 90 20.

 Each mediation has a different format and dynamic.
 It can involve a range of activities including email and telephone correspondence, meetings and workplace discussions.
 Mediation provides a confidential process where problems can be discussed, issues clarified and a conclusion reached that all those involved can accept.

 A mediator may contact you and the other party to discuss the problem and see if there is a way of resolving it without attending a mediation meeting.
 At a mediation meeting people often represent themselves but they also can ask an advisor, friend or family member for assistance and support.
 An external advisor is often useful in bringing another perspective.

 People who attend should be prepared to present the issues from their perspective, listen to the other party, and bring options for resolution.
 Information and comment exchanged during the meeting are confidential and “without prejudice” and cannot be used later in discussions about that or any other problem.